-Teaching/learning methods
+Teaching/Learning Methods

 Students learn practical skills across the teaching programme.
-With regard to project work, students receive research skills training and one-on-one tutorial supervision.
+With regard to project work, students receive research skills training, along with training in the principles of ethical research, and one-on-one tutorial supervision.

-Growing originality in the application of knowledge is modelled by faculty, forms a key dimension in class discussions and debates, is cultivated in simulations, practical exercises and problem analysis, and constitutes a major component of the formative objectives of assessment.
+Growing originality in the application of knowledge is modelled by Faculty, forms a key dimension in class discussions and debates, is cultivated in simulations, practical exercises and problem analysis, and constitutes a major component of the formative objectives of assessment.